(THIS INFO IS FOR THE 2023 EVENT. INFO FOR 2024 WILL BE POSTED IN FEB.)

 PLAYING THE CHANGES (Joe K. Walsh)

-As improvisors, we want to have a strong sense of the relationship between notes that we’re choosing and the underlying chords in a chord progression.
-We don’t want to play random notes and hope for the best: we want to be able to anticipate whether a note is going to sound good or bad against a given chord, and to make choices with these effects in mind.
-Our work in this class will be centered around two main ideas: learning/practicing/internalizing arpeggios (starting with the simplest triads and moving to more complex varieties of 7th chords) as a way of finding and organizing chord tones and non-chord tones, and in using voice leading exercises and guide tone lines to transition into using arpeggios to create improvisational lines.
+As improvisors we want to have a strong sense of the relationship between notes that we’re choosing and the underlying chords in a progression.
+We don’t want to play random notes and hope for the best: we want to be able to anticipate how a note might sound against a given chord, and to make choices with these effects in mind.
+Our work in this class will be centered around two main ideas: learning/practicing/internalizing arpeggios (staring with the simplest triads and moving to more complex varieties of 7th chords) as a way of finding and organizing chord tones and non-chord tones, and in using voice leading exercises and guide tone lines to transition into using arpeggios to create improvisational lines.

 ADVANCED DOUBLE-STOPS (Casey Campbell)